MAKE IT EASY

 We have a suggestion for each of these eventualities.
 Read on for some keepsake craft ideas.

 Here’s a simple way to display old brooches.
 Start with an 8″ x 10″ wood-framed painting canvas and cover it with a dark piece of pre-cut felt.
 We found that we could use staples to secure the fabrics used, as the frame is made of a soft wood.

-Next, secure a sheer (or plain) white ribbon length-wise down the center of the felt and top that with a smaller piece of lacy sequined ribbon onto which you have attached three brooches at intervals.
+Next, secure a sheer (or plain) white ribbon length-wise down the centre of the felt and top that with a smaller piece of lacy sequinned ribbon onto which you have attached three brooches at intervals.
 It isn’t permanent so, if you do decide you want to wear a brooch or pass it on to someone else, this idea will let you do that.

 This 9″ x 7″puzzle was glued onto the same sized painting canvas, which was, in turn glued onto the front of a 8″ x 10″ frame mat (you can also use the same sized piece of cardboard.)
 Then we took the glass out of an 8″ x 10″ frame and inserted the picture.
 The result is a quasi-3D look.

 Make some inexpensive 3-D artwork for your child’s room using shadow box frames and some colorful wall decals.
 The 5″ x 7″ frame can be found in the craft aisle at most dollar stores.
 Paint it an appropriate color, add three or four decals to the back of the frame, in this case a sun, some corn stocks and a strip of grass, then slide the glass back into the frame and apply the main character directly onto the outside of the glass.